Software Training Institute in Chennai with 100% Placements – SLA Institute

 The validation procedure is the process used to verify the output of the SAS program that is generated by the programmer.
 If the output generated by the process validator is the same as the output generated by the SAS programmer, then the program is valid.

-3. What is TLG and how is it used in clinical trials?
+3. What is TLG, and how is it used in clinical trials?

 TLG is the acronym for Table, Listing, and Graph, which helps in performing the validation procedure to check the output of the SAS program.